Japan–United States relations: Protestant missionaries

 American Protestant missionaries were active in Japan, even though they made relatively few converts.
 When they returned home, they were often invited to give local lectures on what Japan was really like.
 In Japan they set up organizations such as colleges and civic groups.
 Historian John Davidann argues that the evangelical American YMCA missionaries linked Protestantism with American nationalism.
 They wanted converts to choose "Jesus over Japan".
 The Christians in Japan, although small minority, held a strong connection to the ancient "bushido" tradition of warrior ethics that undergirded Japanese nationalism.
-By the 1920s the nationalism theme had been dropped Emily M. Brown and Susan A. Searle were missionaries during the 1880s-1890s.
+By the 1920s the nationalism theme had been dropped Emily M. Brown and Susan A. Searle were missionaries during the 1880s and 1890s.
 They promoted Kobe College thus exemplifying the spirit of American Progressive reform by concentrating on the education of Japanese women.
 Similar endeavors included the Joshi Eigaku Jaku, or the English Institute for Women, run by Tsuda Umeko, and the "American Committee for Miss Tsuda's School" under the leadership of Quaker Mary Morris.